rocky-linux/documentation/docs/guides/templates-automation-packer-vsphere.md

 ## In summary

-As we have seen, there are now fully automated DevOps solutions to create and deploy vms.
+As we have seen, there are now fully automated DevOps solutions to create and deploy VMs.

 At the same time, this represents an undeniable saving of time, especially in cloud or data center environments.
 It also facilitates a standard compliance across all of the computers in the company (servers and workstations), and an easy maintenance / evolution of templates.